 Thank you for choosing a LEWITT product!
 In this operating manual, you can learn more about your LEWITT microphone and its proper usage.
 We have put all our knowledge and passion for audio technology into building microphones for people, whose standards for work and performance are as high as our own.
-With the LCT 440 PURE, LEWITT introduces a new large diaphragm condenser microphone, which features high-end capsule technology in a sleek and sturdy casing.
+The LCT 440 PURE is a large diaphragm condenser microphone, which features high-end capsule technology in a sleek and sturdy casing.
 Exceptionally low self-noise, an outstanding dynamic range, and high sensitivity allow for recordings of any source with great detail and precision.